Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Introduction

-Recently, building dense correspondences between images has attracted increasing interest in image translation and manipulation thanks to its impressive image generation performance.
-Prior studies have explored to build correspondences between images of the same domain for exemplar-based image colorization \cite{he2018colorization,zhang2019colorization}.
-Zhang \emph{et al.} \cite{zhang2020cocosnet} further explore to build cross-domain correspondences with Cosine similarity to achieve exemplar-based image translation.
-However, Zhang \emph{et al.} construct the semantic correspondences based on Cosine similarity that often leads to many-to-one matching (i.e. multiple conditional input features match to the same exemplar feature).
-Zhan \emph{et al.} \cite{zhan2021unite} thus propose to build the correspondence with optimal transport which facilitates the mass preserving property to mitigate the many-to-one matching.
-On the other hand, building dense correspondences has quadratic complexity which incurs high memory costs and struggles while scaling up to high-resolution images.
-To achieve high-resolution image translation, Zhou \emph{et al.} \cite{zhou2021cocosnetv2} propose a GRU-assisted Patch-Match \cite{barnes2009patchmatch} method to build high-resolution correspondences efficiently.
-Zheng \emph{et al.} \cite{zheng2020semantic} tackle the high-resolution correspondences via sparse attention with applications to semantic image manipulation.
-However, all above methods aim to build correspondences based on their semantic coherence without consideration of their structure coherence.
-As textures within a semantic region share identical semantic information, the texture structure information tends to be lost while building pure semantic correspondence.
-Warping exemplars with such pure semantic correspondence will further cause destroyed texture patterns in the warped exemplars which provide inaccurate guidance for image generation.
+To achieve more accurate style guidance and preserve details from exemplar, Zhang \emph{et al.} \cite{zhang2020cocosnet} explore to build cross-domain correspondences with Cosine similarity to achieve exemplar-based image translation.
+Zhou \emph{et al.} \cite{zhou2021cocosnetv2} propose a GRU-assisted Patch-Match \cite{barnes2009patchmatch} method to build high-resolution correspondences efficiently.
+Since the textures within a semantic region share identical semantic information, the existing methods tend to build correspondences based on the semantic coherence without considering the structure coherence within each semantic region.
+Warping exemplars with such pure semantic correspondence may cause destroyed texture patterns in the warped exemplars, and consequently result in inaccurate guidance for image generation.